Sephora

 Re: Ask a Beauty Director

-@kristi831 to be honest, there is no right or wrong when it comes to skincare becuase we all have different needs for our unique skin. as we start to age , and we all do, that's usually when we look more into skincare to help. but i agree that if you don't use alot then i don't want to tell you start using a 15 step routine becuase it may cause your skin to react. so lets start super easy. you should have a cleanser, and a gentle one, i recommend Farmacy Clean Bee Ultra Gentle Facial Cleanser 5 oz/150 mL, this is gentle and effective. now if you aren't wearing makeup daily , then use like half a pump to start (basically a small amount ) it will still clean but again, not going from zero to 60 so to speak. then i recommend a good moitsurizer that will target concerns like fine lines and wrinkles , try Drunk Elephant Protini™ Polypeptide Firming Refillable Moisturizer 1.69 oz/ 50 mL, peptides are the building blocks of collagen and elastin , they can help your skin fight the signs of aging effectively . finally i do recommend exfoliation , as its probably one of the most important steps in skincare to retain youthful skin. i think a once weekly exfoliator?peel would be good for you to start using .
+@kristi831 to be honest, there is no right or wrong when it comes to skincare becuase we all have different needs for our unique skin. as we start to age , and we all do, that's usually when we look more into skincare to help. but i agree that if you don't use alot then i don't want to tell you start using a 15 step routine becuase it may cause your skin to react. so lets start super easy. you should have a cleanser, and a gentle one, i recommend FARMACY - Clean Bee Ultra Gentle Facial Cleanser, this is gentle and effective. now if you aren't wearing makeup daily , then use like half a pump to start (basically a small amount ) it will still clean but again, not going from zero to 60 so to speak. then i recommend a good moitsurizer that will target concerns like fine lines and wrinkles , try Drunk Elephant Protini™ Polypeptide Firming Refillable Moisturizer 1.69 oz/ 50 mL, peptides are the building blocks of collagen and elastin , they can help your skin fight the signs of aging effectively . finally i do recommend exfoliation , as its probably one of the most important steps in skincare to retain youthful skin. i think a once weekly exfoliator?peel would be good for you to start using .
 CAUDALIE - Glycolic Peelis a great at home facial you can do once a week or twice a month, to really remove all the dead layers of skin and boost cellular turnover which brings the younger fresher skin to the surface. this will show instant results and really help your overall skin appearance.

 Re: Ask a Beauty Director